lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

 The KEM interface was chosen as the interface for a composite key exchange because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs.
-This document relies on the RSA-KEM construction defined in {{I-D.ietf-lamps-rfc5990bis}} and the Elliptic Curve DHKEM defined in {{I-D.ounsworth-lamps-cms-dhkem}}.
+This specification uses the Post-Quantum KEM ML-KEM as specified in {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203-ipd].
+For Traditional KEMs, this document relies on the RSA-KEM construction defined in {{I-D.ietf-lamps-rfc5990bis}} and the Elliptic Curve DHKEM defined in {{I-D.ounsworth-lamps-cms-dhkem}}.

 A composite KEM allows two or more underlying key transport, key agreement, or KEM algorithms to be combined into a single cryptographic operation by performing each operation, transformed to a KEM as outline above, and using a specified combiner function to combine the two or more component shared secrets into a single shared secret.